Felicity520666/Tessellume/README.md

 # Tessellume

 ## About This Project

-An interactive tessellation art piece built with [p5.js](https://p5js.org/).
+This is an interactive tessellation art piece built with [p5.js](https://p5js.org/).
 A grid of arc-based tiles responds to your mouse — hovering triggers smooth rotations, and clicking recolors nearby tiles.
 The result is a living, breathing pattern inspired by Truchet tiles.

 ## How It Works